sidbdri/LAB-AID/README.md

 ### Installation via ShinyApps.io

-You can use the [shinyapps.io](https://www.shinyapps.io/) hosting service to deploy the LAB-AID application.
+If preferred, you can also use the [shinyapps.io](https://www.shinyapps.io/) web hosting service to deploy the LAB-AID application.
 You will need to create a [shinyapps.io](https://www.shinyapps.io/) account and to configure your local RStudio client.
-Please follow the the instructions in [shinyapps.io documentation](https://docs.rstudio.com/shinyapps.io/getting-started.html) on how to deploy applications.
+To do this, please follow the detailed instructions in the [shinyapps.io documentation](https://docs.rstudio.com/shinyapps.io/getting-started.html) on how to deploy applications from RStudio Desktop to shinyapps.io.
+After deployment, LAB-AID can then be accessed through the web browser on the shinyapps.io website.

 ### Installation via Shiny Server

+(_n.b. advanced usage_)

-If you have access to a Shiny Server, all that is required is to download the repository into the directory containing Shiny applications.
-Make sure the R installation that the Shiny Server is using has all the required packages installed, and that the Shiny Server has sufficient privileges to read and write files within the application directory.
+If you have access to, or manage, a [Shiny Server](https://posit.co/products/open-source/shinyserver/) installation, all that is required is to download the LAB-AID repository into the directory containing Shiny applications.
+Make sure that the R installation that the Shiny Server is using has [all the required packages installed](#r-versions-and-required-r-packages), and that the Shiny Server has sufficient privileges to read and write files within the application directory.

 ## R versions and required R packages
 - [shiny](https://cran.r-project.org/web/packages/shiny/index.html)